Peru And International Flights

 Finally Flights Both International and Domestic

-Interprovincial passenger transport (air and land): 0%, except for flights that land and take off from the Constitutional Province of Callao and the Province of Maynas, whose regulation must be approved by the Ministry of Transport and Communications.
-As noted above, International flights will continue without interuption.
+International flights will continue without interuption.
 You’ll still need a PCR or Antigen test, and you’ll still need to quaraentine for 14 days.
-But. . . you can still fly to Peru.
+But. . . you can still fly to Peru and you can take a covid test here in Lima to be allowed out of the quarentine.

 Also take note that Unilabs is now providing Antigen Tests at the Jorge Chave Airport, with PCR Testing coming in the following weeks.
 You need to make an appointment as well.
 These tests are not a quick turn around, meaing you’re not going to skip to the airport and take your test then 2 hours later jump on your flight out of here.